 Eligibility and Qualifications

-In addition to meeting The Heinz Endowments’ standard eligibility criteria, the ideal organization(s) will have demonstrated experience in:
+In addition to meeting The Heinz Endowments’ standard eligibility criteria, organizations qualified for support will have demonstrated experience in:

-For essential context, candidates for this request for proposals are strongly advised to read and interpret the University of Pittsburgh's recent Creative Learning in Pittsburgh report.
+For essential context, prospective applicants are strongly advised to read and interpret the University of Pittsburgh's Creative Learning in Pittsburgh report.

 How to Apply